How to create an employee training plan (with template) 12 ways to create a continuous learning culture

 5. Tovuti LMS

-Tovuti also has some traditional LMS features, such as the ability to host online, in-person, or hybrid learning sessions, with integrations available for all major video-conferencing platforms.
+Tovuti also has some traditional LMS features, such as the ability to host online, in-person or hybrid learning sessions, with integrations available for all major video-conferencing platforms.

 6. Learn Amp

 Learn Amp combines LXP and LMS functions, has an optional performance management module and can be used for pulse surveys.
+Its website touts its extensive AI features, which include a content creation co-pilot, automated skills tagging and personalization based on trending content identified by AI.

-As for LXP features, Learn Amp supports social learning, which allows employees to create content and share it with other employees, rate content and provide insights after completing a course or viewing content.
+As for LXP features, Learn Amp supports social learning, which enables employees to create content and share it with other employees, rate content and provide insights after completing a course or viewing content.
 The system can be used to create new content from scratch or employees can use one of the provided templates to build content more quickly.
 Learn Amp also provides integrations with many popular content providers if you prefer to license e-learning courses.

 7. Learning Pool